khilang/khi/README.md

 ## Status

-The language seems complete, but we will wait some time before finalizing it, in case some currently unconsidered use cases needs support.
+The language seems complete, but we will wait some time before finalizing it, in case some currently unconsidered use cases need support.
 However, only small changes and additions will be made at this point.

 ### TODO: